When it comes to backing up their data, many Mac OS users think, first of all, about the Time Machine.

 This can occur either due to errors during partition conversion or due to user errors, for example, when deleting the wrong partition.

-The right choice of service
+The right choice of cloud backup service

 Many users still confuse cloud backup services and cloud storage services.
 Yes, they are quite similar as you are able to store your files using a provider’s resources.